 Accurately determining a parent’s income can be challenging, particularly if the parent receives payment from several sources, has complex self-employment earnings, or attempts to hide income.
 An experienced child support attorney in Palm Beach County could ensure that all sources are identified, including examining a parent’s tax returns, business records, and bank statements.

 Under Florida Statues §61.30(2)(b), when a parent is voluntarily unemployed or deliberately earning less than they are capable of, a court may impute income to that parent.
 In this circumstance, a judge can consider the unemployed parent’s recent work history, occupational qualifications, and the wages of someone similarly qualified and determine what income that parent could earn.

 The party requesting imputation of income has the burden of proving that the other parent is voluntarily unemployed.
-A Palm Beach County child support lawyer could assist in presenting the necessary evidence to a judge.
+A child support attorney could assist in presenting the necessary evidence to a judge.

 Enforcing a Child Support Order

 Florida courts use several methods to enforce child support orders, including:

 - Suspending the nonpaying parent’s driver’s or professional license

 - Holding the parent in contempt of court, which may include incarceration

 - Placing a lien on the parent’s property

 - Garnishing a parent’s wages or tax refunds by deducting the child support directly from a paycheck or diverting a tax refund to the parent receiving support